tonsky/net.async/README.md

 Client will automatically reconnect if it loses its connection to the server.
 During that period, you'll get `:disconnected` messages from `read-chan`.
 Once connection is established, you'll get `:connected` message and then normal communication will resume.

+As a side-effect of this, you can start client *before* you start server.
+Once server becomes live, client will establish the connection and start sending/receiving messages, all of this without any effort from your side.

 #### Server

 ```clojure